ajedda/ajedda.github.io/_posts/2022-04-05-fibanocci_dynamic_programming.md

 You will notice that the ordering at which we evaluate the equations has an impact on the speed of convergence.
 The best ordering is when indices are set to `[0, 1, ..., n]`.
 It will take only two iterations in this case; the correct solution is reached in the first iteration whereas the second iteration is used to check that `V` does not change.
 Yes, that ordering of indices is what we use in the bottom-up dynamic programming approach we all know about (or, what I have used in the interview).

-So why this unconventional method? because dynamic programming is used to solve more complex problems.
+**So why this unconventional method?** Because this is the essence of dynamic programming.
+Every dynamic programming algorithm is a variation of this algorithm.
+It could be a specialization that we were able to achieve because of additional knowledge about the problem.
+This generalized method allows us to solve more complex problems.
 For example.
 Let's assume that we formulate problem $P$ with a system of equations as above.
 However, we noticed that there are cycles such that $f(i)$ depends on $f(j)$ and $f(j)$ depends on $f(i)$.
 The approach used in `fib_v1` and `fib_v2` would help.
 The *shortest path problem* is an example of where we find these scenarios.
 More details in the next posts.
 I hope I show you there how important the shortest path problem is.